 Did you lose a loved one in an unexpected accident in Lakeland, FL?
 If someone else was responsible, you may be entitled to seek compensation.
-An experienced Lakeland wrongful death lawyer at Winters & Yonker, P.A. can help you fight to recover compensation for medical bills, loss of financial support, and your family’s pain and suffering.
+An experienced Lakeland wrongful death lawyer at Winters & Yonker Personal Injury Lawyers can help you fight to recover compensation for medical bills, loss of financial support, and your family’s pain and suffering.

 Our lawyers have over 119 years of combined experience helping injured clients and their families.
 We’ve worked hard to earn our track record of successfully helping clients recover fair compensation from negligent parties.

-How Winters & Yonker, P.A.
-Can Help With a Wrongful Death Claim in Lakeland, FL
+How Winters & Yonker Personal Injury Lawyers Can Help With a Wrongful Death Claim in Lakeland, FL

 Countless people must grieve the loss of their loved ones because of someone else’s careless mistake.
 Most accidents are entirely preventable.
 When people are reasonably careful, accidents are less common.

-When you choose Winters & Yonker, P.A. to provide your legal representation, we will:
+When you choose Winters & Yonker Personal Injury Lawyers to provide your legal representation, we will:

 - Investigate to determine who was responsible for your loved one’s death